geethmachamath/geethmachamath/README.md

-<h1 align="center">Hi 👋, I am a Software Engineer specializing in Full-Stack Developmen.</h1>
+<h1 align="center">Hi 👋, I am a Software Engineer specializing in Full-Stack Development.</h1>
 <h3 align="center">I enjoy crafting efficient, scalable, and user-friendly applications.</h3>

-- 🌱 I’m currently learning **new projects to expand my knowledge and skill set**
+- 🌱 I’m committed to **staying up-to-date with the latest trends and technologies.**

 - 💬 Ask me about **React.js,TypeSript, JavaScript, Node.js, Express.js, PHP, Figma**

 - 📫 How to reach me **geethmachamath7@gmail.com**

-- 📄 Know about my experiences [https://www.linkedin.com/in/geethmachamath/](https://www.linkedin.com/in/mrgeethma/)
+- 📄 Know about my experiences [www.linkedin.com/in/mrgeethma](https://www.linkedin.com/in/mrgeethma/)

 - 💬 Motto **If someone says it is impossible, be the first one to do it.**